TLeconte/vdlm2dec/README.md

 > make -f Makefile.air

+Thanks to istamov for testing

 ## Frequency correction for rtl-sdr
- 1) when receiving a message ex :
-     [#1 (F:136.725 P:-3.7) 26/01/2018 21:34:57.633 --------------------------------
-  read the ppm displayed in P: field.
- 2) Guess an average, round to near integer
- 3) set the -p option as the opposite of this number (ex : -p 4 )
+In message header, the P field give an estimation of frequency drift in ppm :

+   [#4 (F:136.975 P:+03.1) 28/09/2018 09:36:17.739 --------------------------------

+This drift could come from transmitter, doppler effect and receiver.
+To try to estimate and compensate receiver frequency drift, first run vdlm2dec for a while logging the received messages :

+> ./vdlm2dec -l logmessage -r 0 136.725 136.775 136.875 136.975

+then extract frequency drifts :

+> grep " P:" logmessage | cut -c 18-22 > ppmlog

+from ppmlog estimate an average, and use the opposite as -p correction parameter.
+Ie: if the average is +5.2 use :

+> ./vdlm2dec -p -5 -r 0 136.725 136.775 136.875 136.975

 # Acarsserv

 acarsserv is a companion program for vdlm2dec.
-It listens to acars messages on UDP coming from one or more vdlm2dec processes and stores them in a sqlite database.
+It listens to acars messages on UDP coming from one or more vdlm2dec or [acarsdec](https://github.com/TLeconte/acarsdec) processes and stores them in a sqlite database.

 See : [acarsserv](https://github.com/TLeconte/acarsserv)